tiggerbob/PWSH-Comp.-Club-Problems-24-25/AlienRobery/AlienRobery.md

 # **Alien Currency Exchange**
 An Alien Bank holds currenct an $b$ balance of of Euna.
 However, the guards are drunk are letting criminals through.
 The Bank gets robbed $n$ times.
 Each robbery attempt has a group of $k$ people, with at $t$ time.
 Each criminal robes $10$% of the balance.
-An additional $5$% is robbed if it is night time ($8$:$00$ PM - $8$:$00$ AM).
+An additional $5$% is robbed if it is night time ($8$:$00$ PM - $8$:$00$ AM Inclusive).
 Calculate how much each criminal attempet gets, then output how much the bank remains.

 ## Input Format
 The first line is the $b$ balance of the bank <br>